top of page

 Your veterinarian will build a treatment plan based on your pet’s specific allergy type.

-Read more here about how EVS uses Cytopoint to alleviate allergies.
+Read more *here about how EVS uses Cytopoint to alleviate allergies

 Preventive Care & At-Home Tips

 Consistency is key for long-term allergy management.
+Here are some tips:

 Pet Allergies FAQs